Care & Service Tips for Burner Nozzles

 Before installing a new nozzle, it is very important to flush the nozzle line and adapter

-with at least a pint of oil pumped through it to remove sludge and dirt.
-Or you can blow out the line with compressed air if it’s available.
+with at least a pint of fuel pumped through it to remove sludge and dirt, or you can blow out the line with compressed air if it’s available.
 Failure to do this has been the reason for numerous callbacks for plugged nozzles.

 The nozzle orifice is polished to a glasslike finish.